-Where the works are carried out in Australian Capital Territory, South Australia, Tasmania or Victoria
+Where the service is carried out in Australian Capital Territory, South Australia, Tasmania or Victoria

-- an application for payment is submitted not more than one week before the assessment day, - an application for payment is a payment claim, - the date for making an application for payment is the reference date - the date for the assessment of the final amount due following termination is a reference date. - the Client's communication to the Contractor informing it of an error in the assessment of the amount due is a payment schedule and - if, at the date of issue of a notice to terminate the Contractor's obligation to Provide the Works, the Contractor was entitled to submit an application for payment but had not yet done so, the Contractor may submit the application for payment, and the date the submission is made is an assessment day.
+- an application for payment is submitted not more than one week before the assessment day. - an application for payment is a payment claim, - the date for making an application for payment is the reference date, - the date for the assessment of the final amount due following termination is a reference date, - the Client's communication to the Contractor informing it of an error in the assessment of the amount due is a payment schedule and - if, at the date of issue of a notice to terminate the Contractor's obligation to Provide the Service, the Contractor was entitled to submit an application for payment but had not yet done so, the Contractor may submit the application for payment, and the date the submission is made is an assessment day.

+Payment

+application and

+assessment

+(New South

+Wales)

-Payment application and assessment (New South Wales) YS1.2 Where the works are carried out in New South Wales
+YS1.2 Where the service is carried out in New South Wales

-Clauses 50.1, 50.2, 50.3 and 50.4 are deleted and replaced by

-50.1 The Contractor assesses the amount due at each assessment day.
-There is an assessment day on the last day of each month until the earlier of

-- the month after the Client issues the Defects Certificate and - either Party gives notice to the other to terminate the Contractor's obligation to Provide the Works.

-50.2 The Contractor submits an application for payment to the Client setting out the amount the Contractor considers is due at the assessment day.
+- Clauses 50.1, 50.2, 50.3 and 50.4 are deleted and replaced by - 50.1 The Contractor assesses the amount due at each assessment day.
+There is an assessment day on the last day of each month until the earlier of - the month after the end of the service period and the latest date for completion of a Task and - either Party gives notice to the other to terminate the Contractor's obligation to Provide the Service. - 50.2 The Contractor submits an application for payment to the Client setting out the amount the Contractor considers is due at the assessment day.
 The application for payment is a payment claim.
 The Contractor's application for payment includes details of how the amount has been assessed.
-Payment is made within three weeks of the date of the application for payment.

-50.3 The amount due at the assessment day is

-- the Price for Work Done to Date, - plus other amounts to be paid to the Contractor, - less amounts to be paid by or retained from the Contractor.
+Payment is made within three weeks of the date of the application for payment. - 50.3 The amount due at the assessment day is - the Price for each lump sum item in the Price List or Task Order which the Contractor has completed, - where a quantity is stated for an item in the Price List or Task Order, an amount calculated by multiplying the quantity which the Contractor has completed by the rate. - plus other amounts to be paid to the Contractor, - less amounts to be paid by or retained from the Contractor.

+© nec 2020 | neccontract.com Term Service Short Contract